khalyomede/httpserver/README.md

 $ php httpserver -h
 ```
 ![php_httpserver_help](https://j.gifs.com/2RLOMN.gif)
 Display the manual as in a man page with all the above commands described.
-Using this options will prevent the built-in web server to start.
+Using this option will prevent the built-in web server to start.
 ## Grab the latest version after cloning with Git
 ```shell
 $ git pull